Joseph Banks: Return home and voyage to Iceland

 Banks arrived back in England on 12 July 1771.
-He had intended to go with Cook on his second voyage, which began on 13 May 1772, but difficulties arose about Banks's scientific requirements on board Cook's new ship, HMS Resolution.
 The Admiralty regarded Banks's demands as unacceptable and withdrew his permission to sail.
 Banks immediately arranged an alternative expedition, and in July 1772, Daniel Solander and he visited the Isle of Wight, the Hebrides, Iceland, and the Orkney Islands, aboard Sir Lawrence.
 In Iceland, they ascended Mt.
 Hekla and visited the Great Geyser, and were the first scientific visitors to Staffa in the Inner Hebrides.
 They returned to London in November, with many botanical specimens, via Edinburgh, where Banks and Solander were interviewed by James Boswell.
 In 1773, he toured south Wales in the company of artist Paul Sandby.

 Royal Botanic Gardens Kew

 Banks settled in London and began work on his Florilegium.
 He kept in touch with most of the scientists of his time, was elected a foreign member of the Royal Swedish Academy of Sciences in 1773.
 Banks was appointed as an informal director to the Royal Botanic Gardens Kew by George III in 1773.
 Banks sent the first Kew plant hunters around the world, including Francis Masson, Allan Cunningham and James Bowie.
-Banks was elected to the Dilettante Society in 1774.
-He was afterwards secretary of this society from 1778 to 1797.
-On 30 November 1778, he was elected president of the Royal Society, a position he was to hold with great distinction for over 41 years.